Thursday, October 5, 2023

 Drops for Carson's Cover-22

-The Rams nickel package included safety Eddie Brown replacing Middle linebacker Jack Reynolds so the Rams went with three safeties on passing downs.
+The Rams nickel package included safety Eddie Brown replacing middle linebacker Jack Reynolds so the Rams went with three safeties on passing downs.
 The slot corner was Nolan Cromwell in most situations.

 However, in what Carson called Cover-22 he was essentially the middle linebackers taking the "hole" in the Tampa-2 coverage with the safeties, Brown and starter Dave Elmendorf taking the deep halves.